jinbinhu/CAPS-Mininet/kernel-module-readme.md

 2. Open Wireshark at the sender or receiver;

 3. At the receiver:

   1). compile the file “recv_app” in the file fold “recv_app”, generate the executable file “recv_app”:

 ```Bash
   cd recv_app
   make
 ```
   2). run "recv_app":

 ```Bash
   ./recv_app
 ```
   3). waiting for receiving requests from client.

 4. At the sender:

-  1). compile the file “send_app” in the file fold “send_app”, generate executable file “send_app”:
+  1). compile the file “send_app” in the file fold “send_app”, generate the executable file “send_app”:

 ```Bash
   cd send_app